jhjpark/gan-robustness/README.md

-# Data Augmentation for CNN Models and Using GANs for Data Augmentation
+# Using GANs for Data Augmentation in Satellite Data

 The code used for this project is contained in this repostiory.
 This repository contains the code from the following three papers.